ffund/intro-ml-tss21/slides/1-intro-ml.md

 * The company that makes the scoring system said: "Just like in a normal job interview, these factors are taken into account for the assessment.
 However, that does not happen on demand.
 There’s no pressure, that can appear in talking to real people."
 Is this a satisfactory answer?
 * See the report by [Bayerischer Rundfunk (German Public Broadcasting)](https://web.br.de/interaktiv/ki-bewerbung/en/).

+**Takeaway**: an ML system will "find" meaningless patterns, if you let it.

 :::

 :::